Podcast Episode 102 Transcript – Howard Sherman

 Ken: I know I was trying to be nice there and what, what is the biggest change you have seen since when you started on the administrative side of the Broadway? [cross-talk]

-Howard: I think we need to be clear that in terms of Broadway I have been Broadway adjacent is the way I would describe it.
+Howard: I think we need to be clear that in terms of Broadway, I have been Broadway adjacent, is the way I would describe it.
 I came into the Wing in 2003.
-While the Wing job obviously has a relationship to Broadway to the Tony Awards, I wasn’t working on Broadway per se.
-My name is never been on the title page or the listing in the back of a play that was on Broadway.
+While the Wing job obviously has a relationship to Broadway through the Tony Awards, I wasn’t working on Broadway per se.
+My name has never been on the title page or the listing in the back of a playbill on Broadway.

 I had a great ringside seat to how Broadway works at the wing, but in point of fact I always worked for not for profit organizations, whether they were service organizations or producer’s organizations.
-So that said, I don’t know if you want it– what have I seen changed in the time I came to the Wing like 13 years since then, I would say probably the biggest thing is the escalation of price and the rise of secondary market.
+So that said, I don’t know if you want it– what have I seen changed in the time I came to the Wing, 13 years since then?
+I would say probably the biggest thing is the escalation of price and the rise of secondary market.

 Ken: Do you think that there is anything we can do to bring prices down or do you think that it will just keep going up and up and up?

-We have to remember that it is 10 years ago– Only 10 years ago that the EPA scalping laws were removed, and I sort of thought at that time, “Oh, this isn’t going to end well.”
+We have to remember that 10 years ago– Only 10 years ago that the anti-scalping laws were removed, and I sort of thought at that time, “Oh, this isn’t going to end well.”
 There has always been scalping.
-I think there will always be scalping in some form or another, but when scalping is transitioned into being the hold of the secondary market and made so open and easy, and literally you can go on websites to buy a ticket, and that same website is prepared to sell you a ticket- on a second resale ticket essentially, on the secondary market, it’s blurred the lines in extraordinary ways.
+I think there will always be scalping in some form or another, but when scalping is transitioned into being the hold of the secondary market and made so open and easy, and you literally you can go on websites to buy a ticket, and that same website is prepared to sell you a ticket- on a second resale ticket essentially, on the secondary market, it’s blurred the lines in extraordinarily difficult ways.

-Ken: Oh God here we go question is turned around already.
+Ken: Oh God, here we go, the question is turned around already.
 To be honest what I think what you do, and I think Hamilton has done this to some extent already.
-And I think Harry Potter should as well which is you [inaudible](10:03) deserves responsibility that is why these people give you this money.
+And I think Harry Potter should as well which is you as a producer do have a responsibility, that is why these people give you this money.
 And a lot of people will say, “Well they are going to make so much money.”
 Well what people forget is that when I raise money and people make money on a show, it usually means that they have lost money on many shows before, so they are trying to recover actually their other losses and I am sure that’s for many of the Hamilton investors they are actually recovering from previous shows that they have supported.

 So I think the answer is you do isolate.
-You have small events that are cheaper and then you do isolate big charitable events just like any other large scale corporation would do, just like Verizon does, just like the Yankees will do, or just like anything that is like Chase Bank.
+You have small groups of tickets that are cheaper and then you do isolate big charitable events just like any other large scale corporation would do, just like Verizon does, just like the Yankees will do, or just like anything that is – like Chase Bank.
 That is what I think the answer is there.
-I am asking you the questions damn-it.
+I am asking you the questions dang-it.
 So let us talk creatively for a second.
 Grade the creative output of the New York theater scene right now as compared to when you started?
 Do you think we are producing artistically better plays and Musicals than we were when you first came here?

-Ken: You do a lot of work in Hinterlands as well consulting the region.
+Ken: You do a lot of work in the Hinterlands as well consulting the region.

-Ken: Perfect segue, what I wanted to know is that you think there are things that the New York theater scene can learn from the other theaters around the country, because too many of us including me as I just did, separate us from the rest of the country and certainly look down on some of the other theaters out there, just like New Yorkers that they go look down on some people that may live in Indiana or East whatever.
+Ken: Perfect segue, what I wanted to know is if you think there are things that the New York theater scene can learn from the other theaters around the country, because too many of us, including me as I just did, separate us from the rest of the country and certainly look down on some of the other theaters out there, just like New Yorkers look down on some people that may live in Indiana or East wherever.
 So is there something that we can learn from how some of these great theaters across the country are being run?

 Howard: When you say ‘We’ and you say New York Theater, New York Theater is not a singular thing because there is Broadway, there is Off-Broadway, there is Off-Off, there is institutional, there is–

-If you look at Hollywood right now I think it is a little extreme but we actually now see ads that say “from the producer of” and they will name.
-Now to a certain degree it is that they are trying to invoke anything that can interest somebody in the product.
-But when that producer is excited then that brand as a producing entity signals the trend of work that is going to come from them and I– I don’t think–I think producers are very broad minded.
-I think they do a lot of work that has a wide range of topics, etc, etc., but there is something to knowing who is behind it, because the relationship for all theater growing is connecting to people and sensibilities and whether it is a performer, whether it is a director, whether it is a writer, I think that model of knowing the producer is something that is much stronger outside.
+If you look at Hollywood right now, I think it is a little extreme, but we actually now see ads that say “from the producer of” and they will name.
+Now to a certain degree, it is that they are trying to invoke anything that can interest somebody in the product.
+But when that producer is Pixar, then that brand as a producing entity signals the kind of work that is going to come from them and I– I don’t think–I think producers are very broad-minded I think they do a lot of work that has a wide range of topics, etc, etc., but there is something to knowing who is behind it, because the relationship for all theater going is connecting to people and sensibilities and whether it is a performer, whether it is a director, whether it is a writer, I think that model of knowing the producer is something that is much stronger outside.

 Ken: Speaking of the Pixars and the movie studios, what do you think about movie studios and their presence on Broadway today as opposed to 20 years ago when they didn’t seem to care less?

 Howard: I think it is difficult to finance Broadway shows.
-It is difficult to finance Off-Broadway shows and even regional shows, because it is not a uniquely Broadway thing- You are seeing shows developed and shows supported by studios,.
-I don’t remember which company it is, but they are supposed to say as a credit you know in a 200 seat Off-Broadway theater.
-You know part of that is the, the rights, the screenplay, etc., etc.
+It is difficult to finance Off-Broadway shows and even regional shows, because it is not a uniquely Broadway thing- You are seeing shows developed and shows supported by studios.
+I don’t remember which company it is, but Dead Poet’s Society has a credit you know in a 200 seat Off-Broadway theater.
+You know part of that is they own the rights, the screenplay, etc., etc.